 a.
 You were once disobedient to God: The Gentile Christians came from disobedience; yet God showed them mercy, in part through the disobedience of Israel.

 b.
-Obtained mercy through their disobedience: If God could use the disobedience of Israel for the good of Gentiles, He could also use the mercy shown to Gentiles for the mercy of Israel.
+Obtained mercy through their disobedience: If God used the disobedience of Israel for the good of Gentiles, He can also use the mercy shown to Gentiles for the mercy of Israel.

 c.
 God has committed them all to disobedience: The idea is that God has shut up both Jew and Gentile into custody as lawbreakers.
 God offers mercy to these prisoners, based on the person and work of Jesus.